Ace Literary Consulting

 About Jaya Bhattacharji Rose, Founder, ACE Literary Consulting

 I have been associated with the publishing industry since the early 1990s.
 I have worked with literary magazines, independent presses, feminist presses, multi-national firms, and academic journals.
-I have written reports on the publishing industry in India for the Publisher’s Association UK, Canada Livre Books, and the ELT report for the British Council of India.
+I have written reports on the publishing industry in India for the Publisher’s Association UK, Canada Livre Books.

 In 2019, I was invited by the Australian government and the Australia Council for the Arts to participate in the Visiting International Publishers Delegation.
 I was also commissioned to create strategic papers, in-depth reports and analysis to social media strategy; offering professional expertise on publishing to individuals, firms and start-ups; and curation of literary events.

-My blog, which focusses on the business of publishing, interviews with authors and book reviews, has received more than 6.9 m visitors.
+My blog, which focusses on the business of publishing, interviews with authors and book reviews, has received nearly 7.3 million visitors.
 Some of the authors interviewed include Charlotte Wood, Markus Zusak, Lord Jeffrey Archer, Kamila Shamsie, Cornelia Funke, Namita Gokhale, Vivek Shanbhag, Eka Kurniawan, Michael Bhaskar, Daisy Rockwell, Chitra Bannerjee Divarkurni, Maha Khan Phillips, and Randa Abdel-Fattah.

 My columns on the business of publishing include Bibliobibuli (Times of India online), PubSpeak (BusinessWorld online) and Literati (The Hindu Literary Supplement).
-I have extensive corporate editorial experience including stints with Zubaan, Routledge, and Puffin.
 My articles, interviews, comments and book reviews have appeared both nationally and internationally, including Frontline, The Book Review, Scroll, Outlook, The Guardian, BBC Radio, Radio France, The Independent, and Publishers Weekly.